rstacruz/remount/README.md

 # Remount

-> Mount React components to the DOM using custom elements
+> :electric_plug: Mount React components to the DOM using custom elements

+*Experimental* - Remount lets you use your React components anywhere in the page as a web component (custom element).

 [![Status](https://travis-ci.org/rstacruz/remount.svg?branch=master)](https://travis-ci.org/rstacruz/remount "See test builds")